Preprocessing-based Kinodynamic Motion Planning Framework for Intercepting Projectiles using a Robot Manipulator

-Each side of $D_i$ and $D_o$ are discretized into cells.
+Each side of $D_i$ and $D_o$ is discretized into cells.
 The discretization is correlated with the shape and size of $\mathcal{S}$.
-We use a square-shaped $\mathcal{S}$ of in our setup.
+We use a square-shaped $\mathcal{S}$ in our setup.
 The discretization of the two domes is shown in Figure 4 (a).
-It is also to be noted that the size of the shield in our application can be made significantly large in order to decrease the preprocessing effort.
-But doing this is not always practical, and could violate the task and environment constraints.

-The protrusion of each pair of cells (with one cell from $D_i$ and one cell from $D_o$) along a straight line into the volume between $D_o$ and $D_i$ constitutes a \emph{tunnel}.
-A line segment connecting the centers of the cells forming the tunnel is called \emph{centerline}.
-Our key idea is that if $\mathcal{S}$ is positioned such that it fully blocks this tunnel, all possible attacks that cross the pair of cells are blocked by it.
+It should also be noted that the size of the shield in our application can be made significantly larger to decrease the preprocessing effort.
+But doing this is not always practical and could violate the task and environment constraints.
+The volume around the straight line connecting a cell from $D_i$ to a cell from $D_o$ constitutes a \emph{tunnel}.
+A line segment connecting the centers of the cells that form the tunnel is called \emph{centerline}.
+Our key idea is that if $\mathcal{S}$ is positioned such that it fully blocks this tunnel, all possible attacks that cross the cell pair are blocked by it.
 This idea is illustrated in Figure 4 (b).